2015 UEFA Europa League final: Background

 This was Dnipro Dnipropetrovsk's first European final.
 They were the second Ukrainian team to reach the UEFA Cup/Europa League final, after Shakhtar Donetsk, who defeated Werder Bremen in the 2009 final in Istanbul, and the third Ukrainian team to play a European final, after Shakhtar Donetsk and Dynamo Kyiv, who won two Cup Winners' Cup finals in 1975 and 1986 as representatives of the Soviet Union.
 Before this final, Ukrainian clubs had won every major European final which they had competed.

 This was Sevilla's fourth UEFA Cup/Europa League final.
 They won all three of their previous finals (in 2006, 2007 and 2014).
 As they won their fourth title, they became the outright record holder, breaking a tie with Juventus, Inter Milan and Liverpool.
 Their manager Unai Emery, who was also the winning manager in 2014, became the fifth coach to win the title twice or more, after Giovanni Trapattoni (Juventus in 1977 and 1993, Inter Milan in 1991), Luis Molowny (Real Madrid in 1985 and 1986), Juande Ramos (Sevilla in 2006 and 2007) and Rafael Benítez (Valencia in 2004, Chelsea in 2013).

 The two sides had never met in UEFA club competitions.

-Road to the final
+Route to the final

 Note: In the table, the score of the finalist is given first (H = home; A = away).